pawelkruzynski/docs/pages/storage_and_backup/object_storage/s3_create_bucket/guide.de-de.md

 ![Link to user](images/object_storage-bucke_creation_step4_1.png)

-To do this, you can either link an existing S3 user:
+To do this, you can either link an existing Object Storage user:

 ![Link to user](images/object_storage-bucke_creation_step4_2.png)